 Today's featured T-Shirt Tuesday design is our Birdorable Malleefowl, a ground-dwelling bird from Australia.
-They're the largest mound builders in Australia, which the male builds from dirt, leaves and sticks it finds in the mallee forest.
+These cuties are Australia's largest mound builders.
+The male builds its nest-mound from dirt, leaves and sticks it finds in the mallee forest.
 The Malleefowl is shown here on our Edun LIVE Ladies...
 Read more »